-The policy has been developed in consultation with the following groups: staff, parents, governors and the School Council
+The policy has been developed in consultation with the following groups Senior leaders, governors, staff, parents and children.

 Aims

 The policy will: -

 - Set out our strategies for preventing, identifying and managing child-on-child abuse - Take a contextual approach to safeguarding all children and young people involved.
 Acknowledging that children who have allegedly abused their peers or displayed harmful sexual behaviour are themselves vulnerable and may have been abused by peer, parents or adults in the community.